Olivia Culpo Flashes Underboob While Wearing Cape As A Top

 The 27-year-old Sports Illustrated: Swimsuit Editions model is currently in France for Paris Fashion Week, and she complained about suffering from jet lag in her first Instagram update from the City of Lights.
 However, Olivia’s photo didn’t disappoint her fans, and she certainly didn’t look like she was tired and exhausted from her trip.

 Instead of appearing fatigued, Olivia looked refreshed and flawless.
 She was standing outside on a balcony with a bustling Paris street and a darkening sky behind her.
-Her skin had a golden glow in the fading light, and she was sporting a full face of perfectly applied makeup.
+Her skin had a golden glow in the fading light, and she was sporting a full face of perfectly-applied makeup.
 The model had her hair parted in the middle and pulled back.

 But while Olivia’s beauty look was stunning, it was her outfit choice that had her Instagram followers losing their minds.
 Instead of sporting a shirt, she showed off her toned tummy by draping a white sequined cape across her body.
 The silk bow of the cape adorned her right shoulder.
 That side of her body was completely covered up, but she was flashing a lot of skin on the opposite side.
 A sliver of the underside of her left breast was visible, making it obvious that she was going braless.
 The bottom half of her revealing outfit was a pair of white trousers with a waistline that rose just below her belly button.